hashgraph/guardian/Methodology Library/Global Climate Registry (GCR)/policies/GS-TPDDTEC(v3.1.0)/README.md

     <img width="1551" alt="image" src="https://github.com/saharshkhicha18/guardian/assets/71884962/7a961093-7a80-4010-9f32-c4fc8ee87bd6">

 3. After PDD has been approved and  validation report has been sent by the VVB, project developer will submit monitoring reports and assign to the VVB for review.
-VVB can review and submit the Verification report in response of MR if approved
+VVB can review and submit the Verification report in response of MR if approved.
+Verification Report will be sent to the project developer as well as the registry admin for review

     <img width="1598" alt="image" src="https://github.com/saharshkhicha18/guardian/assets/71884962/03994271-eafd-4174-b2b1-bf2cf5d30f58">